On singularity formation for the two dimensional unsteady Prandtl system around the axis: Equation on the axis

 \begin{proof}

 This is a direct and standard computation using the definition of the geometrical decomposition and the spectral structure of the linearised dynamics.
-To ease notations we introduce $m_1=\lb_s/\lb-1/2$, $m_2=\mu_s/\mu$ and $m_3=\int_{-\lb y^*}^{0}fdY-\lb y^*_s$. $m_1$ is the difference between the evolution of $\lb$ and the expected self-similar law. $m_3$ is the difference between the speed of the blow-up point and the value of the transport part of the equation at this point.
 First we differentiate the orthogonality conditions \fref{eq:orthogonalite} for $i=0,1,2$ using the boundary condition \fref{eq:e}: